Mathurapur, Malda: Area overview

 Note: The map alongside presents some of the notable locations in the area.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Mathurapur had a total population of 12,755, of which 6,608 (52%) were males and 6,147 (52%) were females.
 Population in the age range 0–6 years was 1,712.
 The total number of literate persons in Mathurapur was 11,043 (72.70% of the population over 6 years).

 Education

 Manikchak College was established in 2014 at Mathurapur.
-Affiliated wth the University of Gour Banga, it offers a honours course in Bengali and a general course in arts.
+Affiliated with the University of Gour Banga, it offers a honours course in Bengali and a general course in arts.

 Healthcare

 There is a primary health centre, with 4 beds at Mathurapur.